OpenDMA/opendma-spec/OpenDMA-Spec.md

 The OpenDMA data model knows the special value *null* as representation for “not assigned”.

 *Null* values are only available for single valued data.
-Multi valued data can neither contain *null* values as individual elements nor can it be *null* in it's entirety.
+Multi valued data can neither contain *null* values as individual elements nor can it be *null* in its entirety.
 It always contains a potentially empty list or set.

 #### §3 Properties